 Strike Out Stroke is presented each May (National Stroke Month) in partnership with the Minnesota Twins baseball team.
 At its heart, the event honors stroke survivors from the previous year.
 The 2020 Strike Out Stroke day will take place on May 6.

 Each May, the Minnesota Stroke Association celebrates National Stroke Awareness Month.
 The month of May becomes a highlight for all who have been touched by stroke.
 Click here for more information.

 You can help by making a donation online through the Minnesota Brain Injury Alliance, or call us at 763-553-0088.

-Registration will be available in early June.
+Further information and registration will be available in late June.